Saturday, 17 March 2018

 Teaching in Liverpool at the time, I was told of a theory, supposedly being examined by Merseyside Police, that answered these queries.
 According to a very good source, the police were working on the theory that an adult was involved.
 The adult was a pervert, who wanted to make a "snuff video" of a child being murdered.
 It was thought that he had bribed Thompson and Venables to snatch a child and take him or her to the railway sector to be killed by them.
 He would have filmed the whole horrible event and rewarded them handsomely, or so they would have expected.
 However, so the theory goes, the adult did not show on the day, and the boys took out their disappointment and anger by inflicting gratuitous violence upon James before murdering him anyway.
 Nothing was heard of this theory, so it must have been discounted.
 It did, however, provide a plausible explanation for the boys' actions.
 Thompson and Venables have never fully explained their motives for acting as they did, when they did, but, if they ever do, we might find that they had a more straightforward trigger for their actions than previously thought.

 Question 2 is a more vexed question, and may never be satisfactorily answered.
 The vast majority of people thought that the 8-year sentence given to Thompson and Venables was too lenient.
-Interestingly enough, the two brothers who murdered Damilola Taylor, Danny and Ricky Preddie, received exactly the same sentence, but there was no outcry then about excessive leniency.
+Interestingly enough, the two brothers who murdered Damilola Taylor, Danny and Ricky Preddie, received exactly the same sentence, (from which they were released early), but there was no outcry then about excessive leniency.
 Compare these British cases, however, with the sentences handed out to child killers in the USA.
 One example is that of Eric Smith of New York, who murdered a 4-year old boy in 1993, when he was 12 years old; he is still in prison.
 Another is that of Joshua Phillips, from Florida, who strangled an 8-year old girl when he was 14 years old, in 1998.
 He was tried as an adult and sentenced to Life Without Parole.
 The best-known of such cases, however, was that of Jesse Harding Pomeroy (aka "The Boy Fiend") of Boston, who, at the age of 14, attacked a number of younger children, murdering two of them, in 1874.
 He was imprisoned, mostly in solitary confinement, from 1874 until his death in 1932.
 So which is the better course of action - a lengthy period of therapy and reformation, followed by release (which seems to have failed with Jon Venables), or sentencing such offenders to life imprisonment into adulthood and beyond?

 This is not the place even to attempt to provide a definitive answer, however, and bearing Jon Venables' recent offences in mind, should we not be asking ourselves how justice may be served in dealing with children who kill?